spellerberg/quire-rife/content/Bibliography.md

 - Miller, Thomas Lloyd. *Bounty and Donation Land Grants of Texas, 1835-1888.* Austin: University of Texas Press, 1967.
 - Mills, William W. *Forty Years at El Paso, 1858-1898: Recollections of War, Politics, Adventure, Events, Narratives, Sketches, Etc.* El Paso, TX: C. Hertzog, 1962.
 - Montejano, David. *Anglos and Mexicans in the Making of Texas, 1836-1986.* Austin: University of Texas Press, 1987.
-- Moore, Ike, Arranger. *The Life and Diary of Reading W Black: A History of Early Uvalde.* Uvalde, TX: The El Progreso Club, 1934.
+- Moore, Ike, arranger. *The Life and Diary of Reading W Black: A History of Early Uvalde.* Uvalde, TX: The El Progreso Club, 1934.
 - Morris, Mrs. Harry Joseph. *Founders and Patriots of the Republic of Texas, Vol. 1.* Austin: Daughters of the Republic of Texas, 1963.
 - Morphis, J.M. *History of Texas: From Its Discovery and Settlement.* New York: United States Publishing Co., 1874
 - Morris, Mrs. Harry Joseph. *Founders and Patriots of the Republic of Texas, Vol. 1.* Austin: Daughters of the Republic of Texas, 1963.